Yes, You Can Install Sedum Green Roofs in Winter

 Also, note that any reliable and sincere plant supplier will provide a guarantee for your winter installation to ensure it can be done without any risk for your project.
 The supplier will also be able to advise you on specifics for your climate.

 What to consider when installing winter sedums roofs

 So what should you consider when installing a sedum roof in winter?
 Firstly, it is vital to use sedums that have been pre-grown outdoors and in a similar climate to ensure that the plants have been acclimatized to the relevant temperatures.
 Just imagine being dragged from a pleasant warm place, where you were well fed and rested and forced to stay outdoors in an icy and cold environment with a too-thin jacket and bad food.
 No one would be expected to thrive after such a rapid and harsh change.
 We all need some time to acclimatize to new conditions.
 Even plants.

-Thirdly, if you are installing the roof in fall, it’s important to ensure that your newly planted sedum roof isn’t covered by falling leaves as this may restrict the plant’s access to light and will reduce growth- and survival rates.
+Thirdly, if you are installing the roof in the fall, it’s important to ensure that your newly planted sedum roof isn’t covered by falling leaves, as this may restrict the plant’s access to light and will reduce growth- and survival rates.